Galser/ptfe-prodmount-vc-cloud-backuprestore/README.md

     Click it

-- At the next screen you going to see: *Restore from a snapshot* with the message below -  *No snapshot found*
+- At the next screen, you going to see: *Restore from a snapshot* with the message below -  *No snapshot found*

     You will need to enter the into field : "Snapshot File Path" following path (same as 1-st time) - `/tfe-snapshots` :